 LCRA North Shore Park

-On the north shore find lots of camping options including RV sites, tent sites, along with Airstreams for rent.
-Find a fishing pier, boat ramp, swimming and rental kayaks, SUPs and corcl for rent by the hour, or day.
+On the north shore, the park features lots of camping options including RV sites, tent sites, along with Airstreams for rent.
+Visitors will find a fishing pier, boat ramp, swimming and rental kayaks, SUPs and corcl for rent by the hour, or day.

 Located at 603 RM 1441.
-Reservations recommended.
+Reservations recommended for overnight stays.
 Day use admission for adults is $5, kids 12 and under are free.

 South Shore Park

 This park offers lots of camping options including RV sites, tent sites, cabins for rent.
-Also find mini-golf, rental boats by the hour, or day.
-Use the fishing pier, boat ramp and swimming area during your stay.
+Also visitors will find mini-golf, rental boats by the hour, or day.
+The fishing pier, boat ramp and swimming area are availale for use as well.

 Located at 375 South Shore Rd.
 Reservations recommended.
 Day use admission for adults is $5, kids 12 and under are free.